 - 1. "Courtrooms" means the actual courtroom of any individual judicial officer including any attached foyers, offices, conference rooms, chambers and non-public/secured hallways. - 2.
-"Photography" or "Photographing" means recording a still or moving likeness, regardless of the method used, including by digital or photographic methods. - 3.
+"Photography" or "Photographing" means recording a still or moving likeness, regardless of the method used, including digital or photographic methods. - 3.
 "Recording" means the use of any analog or digital device to aurally or visually preserve a still or moving likeness. - 4.
 "Broadcasting" means a visual or aural transmission of Photography or Recording, by any method, including any electronic transmission or transmission by sound waves. - B. Courtrooms.
-Photographing, Recording, and Broadcasting proceedings in courtrooms are subject to CRC 1.150.

-C. Non-courtroom areas.
-Photographing, Recording, and Broadcasting in areas outside of courtrooms are subject to the following:

-- 1. In order to protect the safety and privacy of minors, all forms of Photography and Recording are prohibited at the following location: - a) The Juvenile Court located at 2215 Blue Gum Avenue, Modesto, CA. - 2.
-In order to protect the safety and privacy of jurors, all forms of Photography and Recording are prohibited in the following locations: - a) The jury assembly room and all jury deliberation rooms in each Stanislaus Superior Court building.
+Photographing, Recording, and Broadcasting proceedings in courtrooms are subject to CRC 1.150. - C. Non-courtroom areas.
+Photographing, Recording, and Broadcasting in areas outside of courtrooms are subject to the following: - 1.
+In order to protect the safety and privacy of minors, all forms of photography and recording are prohibited at the following location: - a) The Juvenile Court located at 2215 Blue Gum Avenue, Modesto, CA. - 2.
+In order to protect the safety and privacy of jurors, all forms of photography and recording are prohibited in the following locations: - a) The jury assembly room and all jury deliberation rooms in each Stanislaus Superior Court building.

-- 3. In order to protect the safety and privacy of court personnel, all forms of Photography or Recording are prohibited in the following locations: - a) All clerk offices, all clerk windows, and all employee work areas in each Stanislaus Superior Court building; and - b) The Self-help Center at the Modesto Main Downtown Courthouse. - 4.
+- 3. In order to protect the safety and privacy of court personnel, all forms of photography or recording are prohibited in the following locations: - a) All clerk offices, all clerk windows, and all employee work areas in each Stanislaus Superior Court building; and - b) The Self-help Center at the Modesto Main Downtown Courthouse. - 4.
 Television cameras, video cameras and/or camera operators, still photographers, media reporters or any combination thereof shall not block corridors, block access to any court or hearing room, block the ingress or egress to and from the courthouse, block stairwells or block handicap ramps. - 5.
 Any and all video, cell phone and other photography through courtroom windows or into the courtroom from the hallway is subject to the same restrictions that apply to the use of cameras in the courtroom and shall require prior approval by the judge of the affected courtroom. - D. Sanctions.
 Any violation of this rule or an order made under this rule is subject to CRC Rule 1.150(f).
-(7/1/17)
+(7/1/17) - (Rule 1.10 [7/1/17] amended January 1, 2024)